How will my book be sold?

 AVAILABILITY OF BOOKS IN STORES

-When will my books be available in the shops?
+When will my books be available in shops?

 Books are printed in US, UK, and occasionally in Australia before being shipped to the nearest distributor.
 Books are in stock in our warehouses and available to order in the month of publication.
 Amazon, Waterstones, Barnes & Noble and all bookstores can fulfill orders ahead of publication date as soon as books have reached the warehouse.
 When books reach the shelf of your local bookstore is out of our control.
-It can take six weeks from leaving the warehouse for books to get to a store on the West Coast of the USA.
+It can take six weeks from leaving the warehouse for printed books to get to a store on the West Coast of the USA.
+Ebooks will be available from the day of publication.

 How long will a bookstore take to get my book?